gcompany/xke-configconnector/blog/index.md

 ![Kubernetes CRD reconcile events](./images/reconcile.png)

 ## Conclusion
-With Google [Config Connector](https://cloud.google.com/config-connector/docs/overview) we can move to a true declarative approach for infracture using Configuration as Data while harnassing the power of Kubernetes.
+With Google [Config Connector](https://cloud.google.com/config-connector/docs/overview) we can move to a true declarative approach for infrastructure using Configuration as Data while harnessing the power of Kubernetes.

 While Config Connector was released by Google for GCP, we see an adoption of the same principles by other Cloud providers.
 Microsoft Azure released [Azure Service Operator](https://github.com/Azure/azure-service-operator) and AWS is building around [AWS Controllers for Kubernetes (ACK)](https://github.com/aws-controllers-k8s/community).

 And then there is [Crossplane](https://crossplane.io/) that aims to bring a universal control plane to enable platform teams to assemble infrastructure from multiple vendors.

-Is this a new industry trend ?
-Let's see what the furure brings.
+Is this the new industry trend ?
+Let's see what the future brings.

 ![binx.io logo](./images/binx-logo.png)